chavierto/record-collection-plan/README.md

 - _As a user, I want to be able to search for a record._

 - _As a user, I want to be able to sort the current view or search results by different values._

-- _As a user, I want all my interactions with the app to happen over HTTPS to ensure my privacy._

 ### _Post MVP Gold Goals_